kuserich/wp-block-api/README.md

 }
 ```

-Development and usage is simplified if all blocks and extensions use `namespace Sixa_Blocks`.
+Development and usage is simplified if all blocks and extensions use `namespace Kuserich`.

 ### Create an `extension.json`